Jo Oates . Counselling and TA Psychotherapy. Accredited Registered BACP member.

 Training, qualifications & experience

-I have over four years experience as a clinical supervisor and have worked with trainees, newly qualified counsellors through to very experienced practitioners.
+I have over five years experience as a clinical supervisor and have worked with trainees, newly qualified counsellors through to very experienced practitioners.
 Also supporting therapists through their accreditation application.

-- Diploma in Transactional Analysis Psychotherapy.
-The TA Training Organisation (currently).
+- Diploma in Transactional Analysis Psychotherapy Practice.
+The TA Training Organisation (2020).

 - Foundation Certificate in Transactional Analysis.
 The TA Training Organisation (2018).